bermannoah/coffee-bot/README.md

 ## I'm a coffee-pot slack-bot.

 ## How to use the Coffee-Bot
 All you should need to do is go to the [site](https://coffeebot.coffee) and login via Slack.
 If your team is already using Coffee-Bot, then that should be it.
 If not, you will likely need to to add the app to your Team as part of the login process.
-You (or an admin) will also need to add two slash commands:
+You (or an admin) will also need to add two slash command integrations:

 `/coffee_brewing` - a POST request to https://coffeebot.coffee/api/v1/coffee_brewing